ibm-cloud-docs/cis/about.md

 ### Rate limiting
 {: #rate-limiting-feature}

-Use rate limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.
+Use rate-limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.

 ### Traffic scrubbing
 {: #traffic-scrubbing}